lfrecalde1/luis-recalde/_pages/about.md

 Present
 ======
 <p style='text-align: justify;'>
-Equipped with a strong foundation in control theory and growing expertise in machine learning, I embarked on my doctoral research journey, focusing on developing novel NMPC algorithms that leveraged RL techniques for optimization and decision-making
+Equipped with a strong foundation in control theory and growing expertise in machine learning, I embarked on my own research journey, focusing on developing novel NMPC algorithms that leveraged RL techniques for optimization and decision-making
  </p>

  Projects and interest